 The Committee on the History of Salem Academy and College, which includes faculty, staff, student, alumnae, and trustee representation, was formed in the spring of 2017 to review College orientation traditions and to make recommendations about possible discoveries resulting from the research commissioned by the administration into the relationship between the institution and slavery.
+The committee completed its charge in the spring of 2018.
+Its final recommendation resulted in the creation of The Commission on Slavery and Its Legacy at Salem Academy and College.

 - Michelle Hopkins Lawrence, History Teacher, Salem Academy